the call to faith

 A metaphor commonly used to explain Arminianism is that God gives everyone a gift.
 The gift is inside the box, it’s not the pretty box.
 To get the gift, you have to choose to open the box.

-God graciously will draw us to himself and it happens as we ask him to open our hearts and do his work within.
+God graciously will draw us to himself and it happens as we ask him to open our minds and do his work within our hearts.
 Jesus described this birth through the Spirit as being like the wind which blows wherever it wishes; you hear the sound it makes, but you do not know where it comes from or where it is going.
 It is not through human agency but a heavenly work from above.
 This is stated in John 3, the same chapter as people claim prevenient grace, which is intended to work with man's reason to make salvation more accessible, but like the wind, being born again defies our human understanding.
-It is a work of faith.
+It is a work of faith, from above.

 "For it is by God's grace that you have been saved through faith.
 It is not the result of your own efforts, but God's gift, so that no one can boast about it.
 God has made us what we are, and in our union with Christ Jesus he has created us for a life of good deeds, which he has already prepared for us to do."